zeromq/netmq/docs/introduction.md

 ## Patterns

-[ZeroMQ](http://zguide.zeromq.org/page:all) (and therefore NetMQ) is all about patterns, and building blocks.
-The [ZeroMQ Guide](http://zguide.zeromq.org/page:all) covers everything you need to know to help you with these patterns.
+<a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a> (and therefore NetMQ) is all about patterns, and building blocks.
+The <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a> covers everything you need to know to help you with these patterns.
 You should make sure you read the following sections before you attempt to start work with NetMQ.

 + <a href="http://zguide.zeromq.org/page:all#Chapter-Sockets-and-Patterns" target="_blank">Chapter 2 - Sockets and Patterns</a>
 + <a href="http://zguide.zeromq.org/page:all#Chapter-Advanced-Request-Reply-Patterns" target="_blank">Chapter 3 - Advanced Request-Reply Patterns</a>